 2) Awareness and Self-reflection physically and mentally: By training with various people by size, gender, age and background, you can learn the physical safe space and timing to act when you need.
 In addition, you will rediscover your personalities and learn how to control oneself by going through hard training.

 3) A way to harmonise with others and situations: By learning Aikido techniques and awareness, you can obtain the calmness based on confidence but not self-conceit.
 Knowing you have both physical and mental strength you can be humble and flexible fitting yourself to live in harmony both at private and public environments.

-The word "aikido" breaks down syllable by syllable as follows:
+The translation of Aikido; the word "Aikido" breaks down by syllable as follows:

 - "ai" - harmony, to unite, co-ordinate, bring into

 - "ki" - spirit, energy, mental power, inner strength

 - "do" - the way, the spiritual path, the method, system